Henchworm/user-story-template/README.md

 ```
 As a visitor, when I visit
 "/register",
-I see a form to enter my email, password, adventure preferences, address, first and last name,
+I see a form to enter my email, password, adventure preferences(checkboxes), address, first and last name,
 and a link back to the welcome screen.
 When I register with an email already in use, I receive an error message.
 If successful, I am taken to my user show page and shown a confirmation message.
 ```